Farming Simulator: Farming Simulator 16

 Farming Simulator 16 was released for iOS, Android, Windows Phone, and PlayStation Vita on May 8, 2015.
 Interestingly, the game was updated in November 2023 to include a John Deere 7230 R tractor, despite the brand not being in the franchise until 2018's Farming Simulator 19.

 Farming Simulator 18

 The game was announced for release on the Nintendo 3DS, iOS, Android, and PlayStation Vita.
 It was released on June 6, 2017.
 The game has a total of 28 drivable vehicles, and 48 pieces of equipment.
 This game features a map representing the American desert/grasslands.

 Farming Simulator 20

-The game was released for iOS and Android on December 3, 2019.
+The game was released for Nintendo Switch, iOS and Android on December 3, 2019.
 The game features a total of 25 driveable vehicles and 91 pieces of equipment.
 While it does feature more drivable vehicles and equipment, it lacks many features like lumber, and frontloaders.
 Unlike recent versions, Farming Simulator 20 includes new features such as varied terrain, vehicle suspension, first person, the ability to walk around, several new profitable crops livestock, an updated economy, and a brand new rendering engine resembling that of Farming Simulator 19.